lars-t-hansen/sint/README.md

 ## Longer-term TODO

-- goroutines and channels that can transmit scheme values
-- some notion of what mutation means in the context of concurrency.  atm, all values are pointer-sized, which is pretty good, but what does go's memory model do with unsynchronized concurrent access?
 - Go FFI.
 Note plugins as a way of loading code dynamically, but nice also to be able to link in user code statically.
 - apropos
 - "doc" function (or form) on functions at least
 - "source" function on functions
 - lots of documentation: variable names, function names, function comments, doc strings,

-## Some notes on design

-### Performance